 As a consequence of this conclusion, it is normal to ask the following questions:

-“If there is no simultaneity of events (for example, “start of any event” and the corresponding event “movement the clock’s hands”), is it possible to determine a “time interval” (like a “second” )?”
+“If there is no simultaneity of events (for example, “start of any event” and the corresponding event “movement of the clock’s hands”), is it possible to determine a “time interval” (like the unit of time“second”)?”

 In fact, this is an absurd logical circular reference!

 But if we go back to reality, in the reference system related to the moving Earth’s surface (as we have seen in the “Analysis of the experiments “One-way measurement of the speed of light” – the measured speed of the electromagnetic signals in the direction of movement of the ground “from West to East” is (c-v), and in the direction “from East to West” is (c+v) !
 This fact nowadays is experimentally established using synchronized GPS satellite clocks.

 Obviously, if (v = 0), then we have the formula (44) – i.e. “the criterion for the synchronization of two clocks”, which are stationary in the “stationary system”.